BuilderIO/mitosis/docs/hooks.md

 }
 ```

-And useStyle can also use outside component:
+`useStyle` can also be used outside of the component's body:

 ```jsx
 import { useStyle } from '@builder.io/mitosis';